O'Reilly, Henry, 1806-1886

 Light & heat for the million.
 The great improvement for illuminating the streets of cities and towns, lighting and heating edifices of all kinds ... | |

-Notices of Sullivan's campaign, or, The revolutionary warfare in western New-York : embodied in the addresses and documents connected with the funeral honors rendered to those who fell with the gallant Boyd in the Genesee Valley, including the remarks of Gov. Seward at Mount Hope. | |
+Notices of Sullivan's campaign; or, The Revolutionary warfare in western New York: embodied in the addresses and documents connected with the funeral honors rendered to those who fell with the gallant Boyd in the Genesee Valley, including the remarks of Gov. Seward at Mount Hope. | |

 Proceedings of the New-York state conventions for "rescuing the canals from the ruin with which they are threatened." by exposing and resisting "the railroad conspiracy" for "discrediting the canals, and diminishing their revenues with a view of bringing them under the hammer" ... and adopting measures for counteracting the ruinous competition with railroads | |